ustoopia/Live-stream-server-portable-Windows-Nginx-RTMP-HLS-Dash/README.md

 then choose unblock.
 But there is a faster, easy way to unblock all the files in a certain folder.
 Click start, start typing: "Windows Powershell" and if it appears, right click on it and choose: "Run as administrator".
 Enter something like the following in the window.
-(In this example I placed the contents of the zip file in L:\livestream.
+(In this example I placed the contents of the zip file in C:\livestream.

-dir L:\livestream -Recurse | Unblock-File
+dir C:\livestream -Recurse | Unblock-File

-dir L:\livestream\PHP -Recurse | Unblock-File
+dir C:\livestream\PHP -Recurse | Unblock-File

-dir L:\livestream\extras -Recurse | Unblock-File
+dir C:\livestream\extras -Recurse | Unblock-File

 Please use your brain here, and do this for the locations where you unzipped the file.